kmlprtsng/kmlprtsng.github.io/_posts/2016-01-06-authentication-with-meteor-angular-and-ionic.md

 [Sehaj Paath Tracker Demo](http://sehajpaathtracker.meteor.com/)

 #### Feedback
-I am no expert in Meteor and Ionic so if you have any improvements to suggest or you apperciate this article then please leave a comment below :-).
+I am no expert in Meteor and Ionic so if you have any improvements to suggest or you appreciate this article then please leave a comment below :-).